 • A decreased immune response;

-4. Hosts of evidence points to omega-3 fatty acids as being beneficial for brain health.
+4. Hosts of evidence point to omega-3 fatty acids as being beneficial for brain health.
 What are omega-3 fatty acids?
-The abridged version is they are essential fatty acids that we need, in order for our bodies to function normally.
+They are essential fatty acids that we need in order for our bodies to function normally.
 Fish is an excellent source of omega-3, especially cold water “fatty fish” such as trout, salmon and tuna.
 But, if you think the benefits of eating this food ends there, think again.
 These kinds of fish also can lower your risk of developing Alzheimer’s disease.

 Experience, the Best Teacher

 Everyone wants to feel sharp, alive and at the top of their game.
 But, the reality is that we sometimes don’t.
 For many to achieve this it simply may mean changing a few routine things that we do, such as going to bed late or changing our diet to include fish.
 How do you keep your memory sharp?
 Feel free to comment using the section below.